 If you are in a traditional employment relationship, you are guaranteed at least four weeks’ holiday per year.
-However, most employers currently provide five weeks’ holiday (or more); civil servants and other selected groups are guaranteed this directly by the Labour Code.
+However, most employers currently provide five weeks’ holiday (or more), and public service and administrative employees and other selected groups are guaranteed this directly by the Labour Code.
 Teaching staff are entitled to eight weeks’ leave.

 Employees may be entitled to:

-• annual leave or a pro rata part thereof,
+- annual leave or a pro rata share thereof,

 Agreements on work performed outside the employment relationship, i.e. agreements on the performance of work and agreements on work activity, are also covered by the statutory regulation from 2023.
-The terms and conditions are the same as for employment under a principal employment relationship.
-In order to qualify, the employee must work at least four times his or her weekly working time, which is 20 hours per week for agreements.
+Holiday arrangements also apply to performance of work agreements and work activity agreements from 2023.
+The law provides for a notional working week of 20 hours per week for these purposes.
+To qualify, the employee must therefore have worked at least four times their weekly working time, which for agreements is 20 hours per week.
 The second condition is that the agreement must last at least 4 weeks.
 This also applies to agreements that are directly linked to each other.

 Tip for article